ulfschneider/ulfschneider.github.io/_posts/images/projects/light-artefacts/2015-05-03-light-artefacts-unna.md

 date:   2015-05-03
 abstract:
 thumburl: /i/IMG_8370_thumb.jpg
-categories: [bw, color, things, projects]
+tags: [bw, color, things, projects]
 ---
 The photos emphasize the artefacts at the Centre for International Light Art in Unna, they are without people.
 There is another page [light-people-unna]({{site.url}}/light-people-unna) showing some people at the same location.